Past-The-War-Earth/the-struggle-continues-anew.xyz/README.md

 Map more Earth bound asteriods than ABC (Space Quest)

-Maintain channels of communication with the diplomatic core - Civ diplomacy screens.
+Maintain channels of communication via the diplomatic corps - Civ 1 diplomacy screens.